Beautiful Gardens of Provence: Visitor Guide

 • Visits are approximately one hour.

-• Only the first part of the tour is accessible for mobility-reduced people.
+• Only the first part of the tour is accessible to people with mobility restrictions.

 • Free for children and students.